-I’m a 30-something cosmopolitan vegan traveler who grew up in Germany and now lives in Greece.
+Nina Ahmedow is a 30-something cosmopolitan vegan traveler who grew up in Germany and now lives in Greece.
 So far, she has been to more than 25 countries on three continents.

-Contrary to many travel bloggers, I haven’t been traveling the world since my childhood.
-International travel was simply not something my family could afford.
-In fact, the first time I got on a plane, I was already in my early 20s.
-However, I have always been curious about the world due to my family’s background.
-Not only had my father come to Germany as a political refugee from Bulgaria.
-Our family also belonged to the marginalized community of Bulgarian Turks, tracing our ancestry all the way back to Central Asia!
+Contrary to many travel bloggers, she hasn’t been traveling the world since her childhood.
+In fact, the first time she got on a plane, she was in her early 20s.
+But she has always been curious about the world due to her family’s background.
+Not only did her father immigrate to Germany as a political refugee from Bulgaria.
+Nina’s family also belongs to the marginalized community of Bulgarian Turks who trace their ancestry all the way back to Central Asia!